Bronya-Rand/DDModDocker/README.md

 > This project is in alpha.
 Expect bugs or several mods to not work as compared to other mod launchers/managers.
 To report mod incompatibility, report it either in [Issues](https://github.com/GanstaKingofSA/DDModDocker/issues) or [here](https://docs.google.com/forms/d/e/1FAIpQLSflrNfAf3vbBcpafv-3CEqszlGb8-P90IZAvloKVhiO10JzTQ/viewform).

 > This project is unaffiliated with Team Salvato.
 See [BUILDING.md](BUILDING.md) on how to build Mod Docker with fixes for Pull Requests.
+Credits for DDMD can be seen by looking at [CREDITS.md](CREDITS.md).

 ## Features
 - Ren'Py 6 mod compatiblity